-If you or a family member has been involved in a high speed car crash, you know how serious the resulting injuries can be.
+If you or a family member has been involved in a high speed car crash, you know how serious the accident personal injuries can be.
 It is important that the crash victim get the medical attention they need as quickly as possible after an accident.
 Often, the costs for treating accident injuries can be significant.
-High speed accidents can cause brain damage, broken bones, organ damage, and many other serious injuries.
+High speed accidents can cause brain damage, broken bones, kidney and other organ damage, and many other serious injuries.

 Killed by a Speeding Car